 Drive Electronics.
 The Company has identified four areas where additional development of the drive electronics is necessary.
 The first involves further miniaturization using integrated circuits and advanced packaging techniques.
 To date, the Company has identified no technological barriers to the further miniaturization of the drive electronics.
 The second area involves refining the timing and nature of the signals driving the photon source and scanners to improve display quality.
-The third and fourth areas of development relate to
+The third and fourth areas of development relate to achieving and improving compatibility of the drive electronics with existing and newly emerging video standards.
+The Company's existing prototypes are compatible with current video format standards and the output from most personal computers.
 In the future, the Company intends to develop the VRD to conform to a range of interface standards, including emerging standards such as high definition television.
 For interfaces with emerging video standards, additional development of the drive electronics technology will likely be required.